 - Be open.
 If you have room in your office, you might consider having a couple of chairs or a chair and sofa in a comfortable seating arrangement so you can have more relaxed conversations.
 If you don’t have room, consider pulling your chair around from behind your desk to remove the barrier that might intimidate those who work for you.

 - Use caution when commenting about their appearance.
 In other words, avoid getting too personal when complimenting or calling someone out about what they’re wearing or how they look.
+This is one case when you're better off saying something more general than specific.
 You might say something like, “You look very professional today,” instead of “That top really makes your blue eyes pop.”

 - Never gossip.
 When there’s an issue among your employees, it’s fine to ask question and find out what’s going on.
 However, there’s a line you should never cross when discussing coworkers with each other.
-You’re better off not voicing your opinion or allowing the discussion to veer off into a realm that might be considered gossipy.
+You should avoid voicing your opinion or allowing the discussion to veer off into a realm that might be considered gossipy.